pinskylab/how_we_work/onboarding.md

 12. Download and begin to maintain a reference manager.
 We recommend Zotero, as the free software interfaces well with both Microsoft Word and Google Docs.
 Download Zotero and browser plugin [here](https://www.zotero.org/download/).
 13. Block out our weekly lab meeting time on your calendar, and when you're ready, sign up for a lab meeting.
 The easiest way to find the schedule for lab meetings is to search Teams for "lab meeting" and the linked google file should pop up.
 14. Read through the relevant guides and tutorials below, depending on your experience.
+15. Spend some time exploring the resources on the GCRG Google Drive and Github Organization.
+Ask questions about anything that's confusing so that we can make it easier for others in the future.

 Computing Resources
 -------------------